 The Seymour and Rheta Holt Tennis Center

-In Tennis, you can choose from four different sized rackets and three different-sized courts.
-Standard-sized rackets are great for adults and smaller-sized rackets are perfect for small kids.
-Check out the half court option and try hitting the ball against a wall instead of to another player across the net.
+In Tennis, you can choose from four different-sized rackets and three different-sized courts.
+Standard rackets are great for adults and the smaller versions are perfect for small kids.
+Check out the half-court option and try hitting the ball against a wall instead of to another player across the net.

 Indy Fuel Hockey Experience